Founded by Neville Noyan who was born in St Mary, Jamaica. At the age of 2 months old his parents moved to Trench Town, in the capital of Kingston.

-In 1964 Neville move with his family to London in the United Kingdom.
-London being very different from what he was used to, so Neville sorted comfort in what made sense and that was always music.
+In 1964 Neville moved with his family to London in the United Kingdom.
+London being very different from.
+What he was used to, so Neville sorted comfort in what made sense and that was always music.

-The first set of records he bought were three 7” for six shillings & eight pence each at the time, (which was approx £1:00).
-His prize purchases were, ‘You’re No Good’ by Jackie Opel, ‘Naughty People’ by Delroy Wilson and ‘Little Village’ by Charlie Organaire.
+The first set of records he bought were three 7” for six shillings & eight pence each at the time, (which was approx. £1.00).
+He prize purchases were, ‘You’re No Good’ by Jackie Opel, ‘Naughty people’ by Delroy Wilson and ‘Little Village’ by Charlie Organaire

-After secondary school and college of further education, Neville did various jobs until the early 1970’s when he started to worked as a coil winder supervisor for a firm that made electrical switch gears.
-They relocated far away in 1980 and this forced him to take redundancy.
+After secondary school and college of further education, Neville did various jobs until the early 1970's when he started to work as a coil winder supervisor for a firm that made electrical switch gears.
+They relocated tar away in 1980 and this forced him to take redundancy.